mahekk22/sniperthink-assignment/frontend/README.md

 This project is the implementation of an interactive scroll-based strategy storytelling section built as part of the SniperThink assignment.

-The goal was to create a production-ready, animated, and engaging UI section that explains how SniperThink works — while integrating backend functionality for user interaction.
+The goal was to create a production-ready, animated, and engaging UI section that explains how SniperThink works, while integrating backend functionality for user interaction.

 ---